DISCO: Language-Guided Manipulation with Diffusion Policies and Constrained Inpainting: Method: Diffusion Inpainting with Semantic Keyframes and Constrained Optimization

 \subsection{Inpainting Optimization for Out-of-Distribution Keyframes}

 Vanilla inpainting can produce unsuccessful robot behavior due to ``poor'' keyframes --- it forces the generation to comply with the keyframe which leads to suboptimal $\boldsymbol{a}^{\text{unknown}}$.
-This results in the robot state moving towards regions that are not well supported by the training data and consequently, the behavior produced fails to accomplish the task.
+This results in the robot state moving towards regions that are not well supported by the training data and consequently, and the produced behavior fails to accomplish the task.

 To address this issue, we propose a constrained inpainting optimization approach.
 Intuitively, we adjust the generation process to ensure that when faced with poor keyframes, the generated action sequences remain within the data distribution.
 This approach helps sustain task performance even under the challenging conditions introduced by novel task descriptions.
-More formally, during the reserve step of the diffusion model, we replace Eqn.~\eqref{Eqn: vanilla inpainting_a} with,
+More formally, during the reserve step of the diffusion model, we replace Eqn.~\eqref{Eqn: vanilla inpainting_a} with, where, $\boldsymbol{a}_{i-1}^{\text{known}}$ denotes the known part in Eqn.~\eqref{Eqn: inpt_known_a} and $q_{i-1}^{\text{unknown}}$ is density in Eqn.~\eqref{Eqn: inpt_unknown_a}. $D^{\text{key}}$ measures the distance between the generated $\boldsymbol{a}_{i-1}$ and the $\boldsymbol{a}_{i - 1}^{\text{known}}$ (keyframe $\boldsymbol{a}^{\text{key}}$).
+We design the distance function $D^{\text{key}}$ according to the policy and task environment.
+We constrain the negative log-likelihood $-\log\left( q_{i-1}^{\text{unknown}}(\boldsymbol{a}_{i-1}) \right)$ to be bounded by hyperparameter $\gamma_i$.